 General Fund - Emergency reserve under Article X, Section 20 of the Colorado Constitution.
-Accumulation at December 31, 2005 of \$85,072 is 3% of the Town's annual expenditures in the governmental fund types.
+Accumulation at December 31, 2007 of \$93,462 is 3% of the Town's annual expenditures in the governmental fund types.
 Reserve is held in bank certificates of deposit.

 General Fund - reserves for payment of 1999 revenue bonds and 2004 capital lease.
-Total required accumulation at December 31, 2005 is \$5,000.
-Reserve for the 1999 revenue bonds is held in a bank savings account and the 2004 capital lease in certificates of deposit.
+Total required accumulation at December 31, 2007 is \$5,000.
+Reserves are held in bank savings accounts.

-General Fund - equipment replacement reserve.
-Accumulation at December 31, 2005 is \$168,284.
-Reserve is held in a bank savings account.
+General Fund - equipment replacement reserves.
+Accumulation at December 31, 2007 is \$66,017.
+Reserves are held in a bank savings accounts.